Portland Oregon Personal Injury Attorneys

 - Victim’s Rights

 What is the statute of limitations?
 It is the deadline to file a lawsuit.
 If you do not file a lawsuit by the deadline, you will likely be barred from recovering any compensation for your injuries.
-There are limited exceptions.
-For instance if there is an written tolling agreement, then the statute of limitations can be tolled per the agreement.
+There are limited exceptions – for instance if there is a written tolling agreement, then the statute of limitations can be tolled per the agreement.

 What is the statute of limitations on a personal injury case in Oregon?
 Under O.R.S.
 12.110(1), it is generally two years.
 However, there are some exceptions.

 Are there any other deadlines in Oregon other than the statute of limitations?
 Yes.
 If your injury is due to a governmental agent or employee, tort claim notice under ORS 30.275(2)(b) must be submitted within 180 days.
 If your injury is due to a drunk driver because a bartender served too much alcohol, you must give the bar proper dram shop notice within one year under ORS 471.565(3)(b).
 Under ORS 30.905 there are additional deadlines in product liability claims.
 ORS 12.110 provides even more deadlines on cases, such as malpractice claims.
 The Oregon legislature changes the law from time to time, so it is best to call (503) 238-1010 so an attorney can determine your deadlines after hearing the facts of your particular case.

 What is the statute of limitations in Washington State?
 Under RCW 4.16.080 the statute of limitations is generally three years in a case for personal injury.
 However, there are some exceptions.

 What is the likelihood that I will settle my case without a lawsuit?